Now booking for weddings and events in 2026, 2027 & 2028

 Everything you need to know about booking live music for your Scottish wedding or event.

-Can one singer cover the whole wedding day — ceremony, drinks reception, and evening?
+Can you cover the whole wedding day — ceremony, drinks reception, and evening?

 Yes — and for many couples, having a single artist carry the musical thread through the entire day creates a far more cohesive, relaxed experience than coordinating multiple acts.
 A professional solo singer with full PA can move through your ceremony, drinks reception, during the meal, and evening entertainment, adapting the mood and repertoire at each stage.
 That said, it requires stamina, versatility, and proper planning.
 Not every singer is set up to do this well.
 I offer tailored full-day and part-day packages designed specifically to flow naturally through each moment — from the quiet intimacy of a ceremony to the energy of an evening reception — with everything managed seamlessly so you don't have to think about it.

-What parts of the wedding day does a singer typically perform at?
+What parts of the wedding day can you perform at?

-A professional wedding singer can perform at any or all of the following: Ceremony — prelude music as guests arrive, the bridal entrance, signing of the register, and exit song; Drinks reception — background music while guests mingle, typically 60–90 minutes; During the meal — relaxed background music while guests eat and chat; Evening reception — upbeat sets to get guests on the floor, typically two 45–60 minute sets.
-Many couples choose one or two of these rather than the full day, and a good singer will help you work out where live music will have the greatest impact for your budget.
+Ceremony: prelude music as guests arrive, the bridal entrance, signing of the register, and exit song.
+Drinks reception: background music while guests mingle, typically 60–90 minutes.
+Wedding meal: relaxed background music while guests eat and chat.
+First dances and early evening: upbeat set to get guests on the floor, typically one 60-minute set.
+Many couples choose one or two of these rather than the full day, and I'll help you work out where live music will have the greatest impact for your budget.
 I perform across all parts of the day and offer both standalone and full-day packages to suit different timelines and venues across Scotland.

 Is live music actually worth the cost at a wedding?

 Wedding ceremony music is usually performed at the key moments of the ceremony itself.
-This often includes the walk down the aisle, music during the signing of the register, and an upbeat song as the couple exit the ceremony, with guest-arrival music often handled as a curated playlist.
+This often includes the walk down the aisle, music during the signing of the register, and an upbeat song as the couple exit the ceremony, with guest-arrival music best handled as a curated playlist to save the live performance for the key moments, starting with the aisle walk.

-Why choose a live singer for your wedding ceremony?
+Why should I have a live singer at my ceremony?

-Live music makes ceremony moments feel more personal and emotional.
+Live music at your ceremony makes those moments feel more personal and emotional.
 I've had couples tell me their guests still mention the music years later.
 Particularly during the aisle entrance and register signing.
 There's something about live vocals that recorded tracks just don't capture.

-How far in advance should I book a wedding singer in Scotland?
+How far in advance should I book you?

 As early as possible — ideally 12 to 18 months ahead for a Saturday in peak season (May to September).
 Popular dates, particularly summer Saturdays and school holiday weekends, fill up quickly for any professional singer who is in consistent demand.
 If your wedding is 6–9 months away, availability may still exist but your options narrow.
 Under 3 months and you're into genuinely limited territory at the quality end of the market.
 A holding enquiry costs nothing, and most professional singers will confirm availability before you commit.
 I typically book 12–18 months in advance for peak-season dates across Central Scotland, so it's always worth reaching out early even if you're still in the early stages of planning.